 Search marketing is divided into two categories:

 SEO focuses on optimizing your website and content for organic search results.
-When a customer searches “dog boarding in Los Angeles,” your SEO strength will determine whether or not you organically rank for those keywords.
-The websites listed on the first page of Google for any search have optimized their search marketing efforts using SEO
+When a customer performs a Google search for “dog boarding in Los Angeles,” your SEO strength will determine whether or not you organically rank for those keywords.
+The websites listed on the first page of Google for any search have optimized their search marketing efforts using SEO.

 SEM is different because more often than not, it centers around paid search efforts.
 When you plug a search into Google, you might notice the first several listings have a box that marks them as ads.
 These are SEM search results and don’t appear on the first page organically.